 Ph.D.
 (University of Groningen, The Netherlands, 2015); M.A (University of Southern Denmark, 2004).
 Lecturer at Danish School of Education (2004-2006).
 Lecturer at University of Greenland (2011-2012).
 Send Lecturer at University of Groningen (2008-2014).
 Scientific Assistant, University of Aarhus (2015-2017).
 Lecturer at Centre for Internationalisation and Parallel Language use, University of Copenhagen (2015-2017).
 With DIS since 2017

-Kristian B. Knudsen is a Financial Advisor at Maersk Broker Financial Services, where he is engaged in the start-up of a maritime private investment fund targeted for institutional and professional investors.
+Masters (Finance/Management, University of Aarhus, Denmark).
+Financial Advisor at Maersk Broker Financial Services, where he is engaged in the start-up of a maritime private investment fund targeted for institutional and professional investors.
 Prior to this, he has progressed his career through 15+ years into accomplished executive leadership positions combined with financial and strategic advisor roles while working internationally in highly esteemed public and private equity companies in various industries.
-Kristian holds a Masters degree in Finance/Management from University of Aarhus, Denmark.
+With DIS since 2016.

 Cand. polit.
-(Economic and Social Science) from University of Copenhagen.
+(Economic and Social Science, University of Copenhagen).
 Former Director at United Nations Development Program (UNDP) in NY.
 Head of Dialogue Development, carrying out consultancy services for mostly EU in Eastern Europe, Russia and the Middle East.
 External Lecturer in International Business at Copenhagen Business School (CBS).
 With DIS since 2011.

 MSc., Political Sociology (London School of Economics and Political Science, LSE), BSc. in Philosophy and Economics (Copenhagen Business School, CBS).
 Director of the Danish think tank Cevea.
 Previously Head of Secretariat for the Danish Social Democrats in the European Parliament, and adviser and analyst for the International Trade Union Confederation (ITUC), the Danish Confederation of Trade Unions (LO) and former adviser to Danish Prime Minister, Poul Nyrup Rasmussen.
 With DIS since 2013.

 PhD at Max Planck Institute for Molecular Genetics and Free University, Berlin, Germany in Human Genetics (2005).
 Postdoctoral Research Fellow at UC Irvine, CA, USA (2005-2011) Postdoctoral Researcher (2012-2014) University Copenhagen.
 MSc at Robert Koch Institute and Free University, Berlin, Germany, in 2001 working with Mycobacteria.
 Assistant Professor (2014-2015) University Copenhagen.
 Associate Professor (2015-present) University Copenhagen.
 With DIS since 2016.